anuradhases/anuradhases/README.md

 Hi!
 I'm Anuradha.
 Former chemical engineer switching into a career focused on driving business decisions and strategy with data.
-Directed implementation to consolidate 7 large complex datasets into 1 relational database with SQL, Python, Excel and PowerBI and led and united a cross functional remote data team to save 800K as a Sr Data Analyst, Product Operations.
+My biggest accomplishment was directing the implementation to consolidate 7 large complex datasets into 1 relational database with SQL, Python, Excel and PowerBI while leading and uniting a cross functional remote data team to save $800K as a Senior Data Analyst, Product Operations.
 * Agile project management with Jira
-* Database schema with Miro
+* Database schema and ERD with Miro
 * Querying data with SQL
 * Translating business requirements into technical specs
 * Developing dashboards with PowerBI and Tableau